Diversity Executive Leadership Academy

 - Rich Russo CDP (San Francisco, LGBT Training & Facilitation)

-- We have more than 50 active Certified Diversity Professional (CDP) program graduates included in our trainer pool and available for projects (Located across the United States).
+- We have more than 50 active Certified Diversity Professional program graduates included in our trainer pool and available for projects (Located across the United States).

-- Thais Miller, MA (San Francisco)
+- Thais Miller, MA (Head of Administration, San Francisco)

 The CDE is designed and developed for individuals serving in diversity leadership roles within an organization.
 The individual typically reports directly to the head of the organization, such as the CEO or president.
 Her or his range of potential influence within the organization is considerable compared to a diversity manager or someone with diversity and inclusion (D&I) expertise reporting to a middle manager, such as the human resource manager.